Huulamnguyen/noshow-medical-appoinment-prediction/README.md

 6. How does the prediction performance for the no-show statuses change for more complex analytical models?
 7. How does the presence of outliers change the prediction performance for the no-show statuses?

+### Method:
+This report applies CRISP-DM, which stands for CRoss-Industry Standard Process for Data Mining